rockenman1234/summer-internship-program/2025/granite-tutorial-supplemental.md

 ```

 ### Starting an Open OnDemand instance
 The easiest way to use Ollama with Jupyter notebooks is to use the [Open OnDemand instance for ICE](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0042133) (Requires GT login for docs and OOD interface).
+Once you log in to the OnDemand instance, you can select the following: `Interactive Applications->Ollama + Jupyter (Beta)`

-Once you log in, you can select the following: `Interactive Applications->Ollama + Jupyter (Beta)`
+---
 We recommend running with the following parameters:
 - Python environment: Custom virtual environment
     - Virtual environment path: `/home/hice1/<gburdell>/granite_venv`